-In Northern Ireland, immunoglobulin is available as per the Department of Health, Social Services and Public Safety (DHSSPS) guidelines using an evidence-based prescribing process adopted from England.
+In Northern Ireland, immunoglobulin is available as per the Department of Health guidelines, using an evidence-based prescribing process adopted from England.
 Northern Ireland enters individuals onto the demand management national database, which helps to provide a clearer picture across England, Scotland and Northern Ireland of the use of immunoglobulin in immunodeficiency conditions that are eligible for treatment with this therapy.